 “I think everybody should get rich and famous and do everything they ever dreamed of so they can see that it’s not the answer.”

-I would like to interpret the quote as -It is the mind that creates needs as well as fulfillment.
+It is the mind that creates needs as well as fulfillment.

 Not every beautiful thing can be seen, some are experienced.
 Meditation is one of them.